It’s a Sunday night and I’m scrolling through Pintrest.

 If a person smiles at us we don’t know, it feels warm and unexpected.
 Like porridge on a brisk morning.

 If we find a compliment on the side of our coffee cup, followed by a phone number, we feel shocked and instantly go through our memory bank trying to locate who the person who wrote that was.

 What does this mean?
-We ask ourselves in shock.
+We ask ourselves, over and over again.

 Did did everyone in line get a number too?
 What gender were they?
 Are they attractive?
 Was it the barista or the server?

 Suddenly we’re so inside our heads and frantic that we almost get hit by a car.

-It reminds me, I keep hearing this phrase from different mouths, that say the same thing, “I find most people boring.”
+It reminds me, I keep hearing this phrase from different mouths, “I find most people boring.”

 It really bothers me when I hear it.